Privacy

 By providing us with your personal data, including sensitive personal data such as your state of health, you consent to the collection and use of this information in accordance with the purposes described above and this privacy statement.

-You also consent to our transferring your information to countries or jurisdictions outside the UK if necessary for the above purposes.
+You also consent to us transferring your information to countries or jurisdictions outside the UK if necessary for the above purposes.
 These countries may not provide the same level of data protection as the UK.

 Your rights under the GDPR